CYRUS THE GREAT

 “If you cross the river Halys you will destroy a mighty empire.”

 Croesus was overjoyed.
-The Delphic oracle always spoke the truth (he’d checked), and Croesus gave every man in Delphi two gold pieces to reward them: but the mighty empire he destroyed was his own!
+The Delphic oracle always spoke the truth (he’d checked), and Croesus gave every man in Delphi two gold pieces to reward them: but the mighty empire he destroyed was his own.
 He crossed the river Halys, invaded Media, and waited for Cyrus – who had to march 1200 miles to face him.
 But the battle was too close to call, and Croesus returned to Sardis, assuming that was it, until next season (no one went to war in the winter).

 But Cyrus had two nasty surprises for him – he followed Croesus home with amazing speed; Croesus only just had time to get his army ready to defend Sardis.
 And then Cyrus unleashed his secret weapon: camels!
 Their smell made Croesus' horses panic, but most of the army managed to scuttle back into the city.

 Sardis was supposedly impregnable, and for two weeks Cyrus got nowhere, despite offering a reward to the first man to get over the walls.
 But then the Persians had a lucky break.
 A defender's helmet fell off, and came bouncing down over the rocks.
 Amazingly its owner came after it, collected it, and scrambled back up.
 His climb had been closely observed, and next day, the Persians attacked using the same route.
 Thus Cyrus captured Sardis.
 According to the Greek story, Croesus was condemned to be burned alive – but Apollo took pity and put out the fire.
 More probably it was a suicide attempt, which Cyrus, not Apollo, interrupted: Cyrus' policy was to show mercy to conquered rulers so they could help him with governing their former kingdoms.
+Croesus remained as a vaued advisor to Cyrus and Cambyses, in all likelihood.

 Lydian coin made of electrum (mixture of gold and silver) issued before 600 BC.
 The design shows a lion about to devour a bull.